Shreeja-AirMetro/Github-Notes/Progress- PhD/Monograph.md

 - [ ] Research content and gap
 - [ ] Literature and clear Research hypothesis and questions
+- [ ]  Exact To dos and avoid distractions
 - [ ]